Prakriti-karki25/Retail-Sales-Analysis/README.md

 ### 3. Data Analysis & Findings

-The following SQL queries were developed to answer specific business questions:
+The following queries were created and executed by me to answer specific business questions:

 1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05**:
 ```sql